 Since this gf pecan pie is made without corn syrup, it's best to cook it at a lower temperature than a corn syrup-based filling.
 The thickness and stability of corn syrup also helps the pie set up.

-Since we're avoiding corn syrup, we use a bit of superfine white rice flour in the mixture.
-That helps the pie set up properly during baking, and keep its shape when it cools.
+To help create the stability that corn syrup helps provide, we use a bit of superfine white rice flour in the filling mixture, like we add an all purpose gluten free flour blend to our recipe for gluten free pumpkin pie.
+The flour helps the pie set up properly during baking, and keep its shape when it cools.

 Gluten free pecan pie crusts